Nibda/pdf-compress/README.md

 # pdf-compress
-Compress images in pdf-documents by PIL
+Compress images in pdf-documents using PIL